anishhgoel/dating_preference_algo/README.md

  2. The acceptors (Group B) can only react to proposals and must choose the best proposal so far.
 They have no control over who proposes to them.
 3. Over time, proposers can “trade up” if they are rejected, always moving down their preference list, ensuring they never settle for someone lower than necessary.
 4. Acceptors always hold onto their best offer available at the time, but they don’t get to see all possible offers at once.
 This means they might miss out on a “better” match that comes later because they’re already engaged.

+#Things to work on:

+- when a user wants to change location, we want to make sure that the combination of city, state, country is valid